Infectious diseases and travel

 Practice hand hygiene

-• Try to encourage your child not to bite their nails, especially during overseas travel, as this increases their risk of dirt and germs under the nail being put into their body.
+• try to encourage your child not to bite their nails, especially while traveling, as it increases the chance of dirt and germs getting into their mouth and making them sick.

 Prevent mosquito bites

-• Pull your child’s socks up and over their pants is a good way of preventing bites and stings on the lower limbs
+• pulling your child’s socks up over their pants is a simple way to help prevent bites and stings on their lower legs

-• Consider mosquito nets and sleep on bedding that is raised off the floor in outdoor areas.
+• consider using mosquito nets and sleeping on beds or mattresses raised off the ground when staying in outdoor areas.

 Food and drink